FabioPC18/Python-based-tic-tac-toe-game/README.md

 # Bugs and bad practices

-The program has a few bugs and bad practice things to fix and modify:
+The program has a few bugs and bad practice things that I will be fixing:

 **Bugs identified until now:**